-Size: Most air fryers are not only not small, but irregularly shaped.
-Be sure to measure the space on your countertop where you plan to keep your air fryer and the air fryer itself before making a purchase.
-Don’t forget to check how much room you have from the counter surface to under your cabinets if you want to be able to move the fryer out of the way when you’re not air frying.
+Size: Most air fryers are not only large, but they’re irregularly shaped.
+Be sure to measure the space on your countertop where you plan to keep your air fryer and the machine itself before making a purchase.
+Don’t forget to check how much room you have from the counter surface to the bottom of your cabinets if you want to be able to move the fryer back and out of the way when you’re not using it.
 If you don’t plan on using it often, also consider how heavy the appliance is to see if it will be convenient to lift it in and out of a cabinet or closet.

 Type of Controls: Dial controls are intuitive to operate but offer less precision.
 To set the time you’re basically turning a mechanical timer that dings when time is up.
 While digital controls can take a little more work to figure out, they are exact and allow for special settings for various types of food so you don’t have to guestimate what temperature to use and how long to cook.

-Other functions: Some air fryers do double duty as other appliances.
+Other functions: Some air fryers double up as other appliances.
 This gives you more versatility and means you’ll have fewer products taking up space in your kitchen.
-However it also adds to the price of the air fryer so be realistic about whether or not you also need, let’s say a toaster oven or a pressure cooker.
+However, it also adds to the price of the air fryer so be realistic about whether or not you need the extra functions.

-Price: You can spend anywhere from $50 to $500.
-While the very best air fryers tend to cost more, you can get a very good one for about $100.
-If you are not sure that you will use your air fryer often resist the temptation to spend top dollar.
+Price: You can spend anywhere from $50 to $400 on an air fryer.
+While the best air fryers tend to cost more, you can get a very good one for about $100.
+If you are not sure that you will use your air fryer often, resist the temptation to spend top dollar.

 When to replace your air fryer

-There are reports of air fryers lasting as little as three months or as long as 8 years, though manufacturers typically provide one to three years of warranty.
-One thing you can do to extend your fryer’s life by keeping it clean.
-By hand washing the basket and avoiding using metal utensils to stir or turn foods, you can avoid One of the major complaints about air fryers — that the non-stick finish eventually begins peeling off.
+There are reports of air fryers lasting as little as three months or as long as eight years, though manufacturers typically provide one to three years of warranty.
+One thing you can do to extend your fryer’s life is keep it clean.
+By hand washing the basket and avoiding using metal utensils to stir or turn foods, you can prevent one of the major complaints about air fryers — that the non-stick finish eventually begins peeling off.